yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 ## Deploy to OpenShift

 Before deploying the demo application on OpenShift we will deploy the database server.
 The database server will be deployed by using a [DeploymentConfig OpenShift API resource](https://docs.openshift.com/container-platform/4.8/applications/deployments/what-deployments-are.html#deployments-and-deploymentconfigs_what-deployments-are).
-The database server deployment configuration is available as a YALM file on the application source code.
+The database server deployment configuration is available as a YAML file in the application source code.

 To deploy the application, we are going to use the JBoss EAP Helm Charts that are already available in ARO.
 We also need to supply the desired configuration, for example, the database user, the database password, the driver version we want to use, and the connection information used by the data source.
-Since this information contains sensible information, we will use OpenShift secrets objects to store it.
+Since this information contains sensitive information, we will use OpenShift secrets objects to store it.

 > [!NOTE]
 > You can also use the JBoss EAP Operator to deploy this example, however, notice that the JBoss EAP Operator will deploy the application as stateful sets.
 Use the JBoss EAP Operator if your application requires one or more one of the following.